-This paper presents a high performance Two-stage operational amplifier for biomedical applications.
+This paper presents a high performance chopper-Stabilized Two-stage operational amplifier for biomedical applications.
 This Two-stage is designed for low noise, low power, high PSRR and high CMRR.
-The Miller compensation technique (Cc) is used with a nulling active resistance (Rz) implemented using Transmission gate transistors for stable operation in feedback mode.
-The operational amplifier was manufactured in a SPECTRE using GPDK 0.90-um CMOS technology with threshold voltages of a 0.17 V and - 0.14 V achieve a low power 2.6uW, high CMRR up to 130dB and PSRR up to 70dB at 1V power supply.
+The Miller compensation technique (Cc) is used with a nulling active resistance (Rz) implemented using Transmission gate (TG) transistors for stable operation in feedback mode.
+Chopper stabilization technique has been widely used in amplifiers for flicker (1/f) noise and offsets reduction purposes using the principles of modulation and demodulation.
+Thus, the functionality and performance of modulation and demodulation.
+The realization and attainment of chopper stabilization.
+The operational amplifier was manufactured in a SPECTRE using GPDK 90nm CMOS technology with threshold voltages of a 0.17 V and - 0.14 V achieve a low power 2.6uW, 13.5nV / \sqrt{Hz} at 10Hz high CMRR up to 130dB and PSRR up to 70dB at 1V power supply.

-Keywords: Two-stage amplifier, Miller compensation, Transmission gate, CMRR (Common mode Rejection Ratio)
+Keywords: Two-stage amplifier, Miller compensation, Transmission gate, CMRR (Common mode Rejection Ratio), Modulation, Demodulation, Chopper stabilization